codescape/jira-scrum-poker/docs/health-check.md

   * Check that an estimation field is configured
   * Check that the configured field exists in your Jira instance
   * Check that Scrum Poker is either globally enabled or has projects explicitly enabled
+  * Check that the configured card set has no obvious problems

 * Error Log Check
   * Check that the error log is empty